A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Ian Nyschens

-Ian Nyschens' career as an elephant hunter began in 1947 in Southern Rhodesia when he found a companion, Faanie Joosten and the pair of them started hunting for ivory for a living.
+Ian Reginald Nyschens (1923 - 2006) began his career as an elephant hunter in 1947 in Southern Rhodesia when he found a companion, Faanie Joosten and the pair of them started hunting ivory for a living.
 Ian Nyschens has shot equally as many elephants as W D M Bell and under much more difficult circumstances.
 He was the most notorious elephant poacher in Rhodesia until the time he was finally appointed a game warden.

 Months Of The Sun